Air Force makes late defensive stand in 17-13 win over Army - WHIZ News

-The Black Knights had the ball first-and-goal at the 7 but starting QB Jabari Laws left the game after taking a big hit following a huge completion.
-Kelvin Hopkins Jr. entered and overthrew his intended target on fourth down to help the Falcons (7-2) snap a two-game skid against Army (3-6).
+“It definitely means the world to me,” Falcons senior cornerback Zane Lewis said.

+The Black Knights were well positioned with a first-and-goal at the 7 after a long pass play by starting quarterback Jabari Laws.

-Laws moved Army into scoring position late when he completed a 31-yard pass.
-He was helped off the field after a wallop from Air Force defensive lineman Jordan Jackson, who was called for targeting and ejected from the game.
-It moved the ball to the 7.
+One wrinkle: Laws got hurt on the 31-yard play.
+He had to be helped off the field after taking a wallop from Air Force defensive lineman Jordan Jackson, who was called for targeting and ejected from the game.

-Hopkins, who’s been the starter this season but has been banged up, gained 2 yards on a run and threw three incompletions as Army turned the ball over to Air Force on downs.
+Kelvin Hopkins Jr. was summoned from the sideline.
+Usually the starter, he’s been banged up and didn’t practice.
+Laws started in his place because coach Jeff Monken wasn’t sure if he was healthy enough to make it the entire way.

+Hopkins threw an incompletion on first down, ran for 2 yards on second, nearly completed a third-down attempt in the end zone — it was broken up by Lewis — and overthrew his intended target on fourth down with 33 seconds remaining.
+With that, the Falcons (7-2) snapped a two-game skid against Army (3-6).

 Timothy Jackson finished with a career-best 155 yards in becoming the first fullback in Air Force history to turn in four straight 100-yard performances.
 He also had a 3-yard score.
 Joshua Stoner added a go-ahead score early in the fourth quarter.

-The Black Knights are trying to capture a third straight Commander-in-Chief’s Trophy, which goes annually to the service academy with the best record in the round-robin competition.
-Despite the loss, they can still retain the prize if they beat Navy on Dec.
+The Black Knights were trying to capture a third straight Commander-in-Chief’s Trophy, which goes annually to the service academy with the best record in the round-robin competition.
+Although they can’t win it outright, they can still retain the prize if they beat Navy on Dec.
 14 since all three service academies would split the competition.

 Air Force can’t capture the trophy after losing at Navy 34-25 on Oct.
 5.